-First mentioned in the Domesday Book of 1086, as both Wachefeld and Wachefelt, the cathedral city of Wakefield in West Yorkshire boasts a rich and well documented history.
-Famous for its industry throughout the industrial revolution, over 700 listed buildings still stand in the district.
+First mentioned in the Domesday Book of 1086, as both Wachefeld and Wachefelt, the cathedral city of Wakefield boasts a rich and well documented history.
+Famous for its industry throughout the industrial revolution, Wakefield is still home to more than 700 listed buildings.

-The second half of this one and a half minute film from ComptonLodgeStudios shows the Regal cinema in Kirkgate.
-It was the last purpose built ABC cinema to be launched in Britain in 1935.
+The Regal cinema in Kirkgate was the last purpose built ABC cinema to be launched in Britain in 1935.

 Opened on 9 December 1935, the cinema stalls and a balcony provided 1,594 seats in one auditorium.
 The theatre design was a little different from previous William R Glen movie theatres, because the exits were not placed on either side of the front stalls and decoration was more plain.

 The Regal was renamed as the ADB in 1962.

 Then in November 1976, the auditorium was divided into three smaller screens, offering 532, 236 and 170 seats.

 The Cannon Group bought the ABC cinema in 1986, but the opening of the Cineworld Complex in Wakefield in December 1996 led to the ABC’s closure a few months later.